Murder of Nicholas Churton: Events prior to the murder

 On 14 March 2017, Nicholas Churton reported a robbery at his home address in Wrexham that had happened two days previously (12 March 2017).
 He alleged that a person called Jordan had threatened him with a hammer and stolen a set of keys after he had let him into his home to use the toilet.
 On 21 March, Churton was spoken to by North Wales Police Officers, who asked him to take steps to help identify Jordan.
 On 23 March, he told them that Jordan Davidson was the offender.

 Murder

-At 8:23am on 27 March 2017, Nicholas Curton was found dead at his home.
+At 8:23am on 27 March 2017, Nicholas Churton was found dead at his home.
 He had been murdered some time between 23 March and 24 March 2017.
 He had been attacked with a machete and a hammer.
 The murder investigation was led by Detective Superintendent Iestyn Davies, North Wales Police.

 Post-murder offences

 Jordan Davidson, the day after the murder, committed a further robbery of an elderly male at his home with the same machete he used in the murder.
 A few days later, he attacked a 53-year-old male with a hammer, fracturing his skull.
 While being arrested for murder and other offences, he attacked two police officers, PC Rhys Rushby and PC David Hall with a hammer.
 Subsequently, both police officers were nominated to attend the National Police Bravery Awards 2019.
 He also assaulted another police officer during his interview for murder.
 While on remand he slashed a prison officer's neck with a makeshift knife.